rhauch/debezium-proto/README.md

 One goal of Debezium will be easy deployment on [OpenShift](https://www.openshift.com) and in the cloud, and therefore support for [Docker](https://www.docker.com) and [Kubernetes](http://kubernetes.io) will be very important.
 More important in the short term, however, is verifying the concepts and event-processing architecture can be used for data storage.
 This prototype uses several other (potentially competing) technologies in the interest of getting something working fast.

-The prototype's services are built on top of [Apache Samza](http://samza.incubator.apache.org), a distributed stream processing library that makes it easy to write services that work with Kafka streams.
+The prototype's services use [Apache Samza](http://samza.incubator.apache.org), a distributed stream processing library that makes it easy to write services that work with Kafka streams.
 Samza offers a few benefits that make prototyping easier and faster, but it also brings with it a dependency upon [Apache Hadoop's YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).
 At this point, it is not clear whether Samza can be extended to instead use Kubernetes instead of YARN; if not, then Debezium will likely replace Samza and the limited capabilities it brings.

 ## Build